 We’re going to the other side, step out of mainstream, learn to live and learn about life and the world together.

-Our choice to home educate, now almost ten years later, definitely the right choice.
+Our choice to home educate, now eleven years later, has definitely been the right choice.

-The only uncertainties I have had about homeschooling was why I bought a white sofa.
+The only uncertainties I have about homeschooling was why I bought a white sofa.

-We are, many days (not every day) happily learning to live and learn about life together.
+We are, most days, happily learning to live and learning about life together.